 He served as an Adjunct Professor of Adult and Graduate Education at Roberts Wesleyan College.
 He is a former Chairman of the Finger Lakes Community College Foundation and is a former member of the Honeoye Central School Board and the Finger Lakes Community College Board of Trustees.

-Legislative Priorities: reducing taxes, improving the quality of education, fostering economic development, providing sound health care and reforming state government.
+Legislative Priorities: reducing taxes, making NY affordable, generating jobs, creating a better business climate and reforming state government.